 For more information about tuition fees and scholarships at universities in Finland, check out studyinfinland.fi.

-The official government-run website CampusBourses lists nearly 200 grants for students.
+The official government-run website CampusBourses lists more than 250 grants for students.
 You can filter by subject area and nationality to check if you are eligible to apply.

 Many French institutions also have their own scholarships or tuition fee waivers for gifted students.
 You should inquire this with their international offices before applying.